AxelArango/Evidence-of-widespread-sympatry-as-a-diversification-driver-for-Emberizoidea-Aves-Passeriformes-/README.md

 phyloregion: This folder contains the phylogenetic distance matrix for Emberizoidea to save time; calculated in mastrescript_phyloregion and loaded when runslow is set to F. Otherwise serves as a container for all the phyloregion results.
 	- phylobeta.Rdata: Simpson's phylogenetic index distance matrix.

-biogeobears: This folder contains the biogeographic models performed by BioGeoBEARS, using the phylogenetic regions calculated using K8, also serves as a container for all the BioGeoBEARS results.
+biogeobears: This folder contains a .txt to the biogeographic models performed by BioGeoBEARS, using the phylogenetic regions calculated using K8, and in the scritp also serves as a container for all the BioGeoBEARS results.
 	- Allrange_DEC_k8_unconstrained_v2.Rdata: DEC model using 8 distinct regions for Emberizoidea
 	- all range_DEC+J_k8_unconstrained_v2.Rdata: DEC model considering jump dispersal
 	- All range_DIVALIKE_k8_unconstrained_v2.Rdata: DIVA model using 8 distance regions for Emberizoidea